"How do you kill a crocodile?" someone asks, wide-eyed.

 So you have to laugh when you hear the answer: just shoot it.
 Not everything about Patsy's way of life around here is the same as it was thousands of years ago.
 Some things have changed.
 But many things haven't.

-Patsy is one of the locals in this part of Kakadu National Park, a Gunavidji woman who moved down here from Arnhem Land.
+Patsy is one of the locals around here, a Gune woman. .
 Much of her life is lived in the traditional way: she forages for food such as freshwater mussels, bush carrots and palm hearts, and she hunts animals like magpie geese and crocodiles.

 There used to be a big croc that lived in the waterhole we're standing next to, a five-metre monster that the local Aborigines had an unspoken peace treaty with.
 They didn't disturb it; it didn't disturb them.
 But then a dry spell hit and the water disappeared, so the big croc moved on.
 These days, smaller crocs keep turning up to stake their territory.